stoicsapien1/FLIGHT_FARE_PREDICTION/README.md

 ## Dataset

-The dataset contains the following columns:
+The dataset contains the following columns after preprocessing.

 - `Total_Stops`: Number of stops in the flight
 - `Price`: The target variable (flight fare)